The New Classics Initiative explores what it means to be a classical theater in the 21st century.

 photo: Quixote Nuevo

 The Initiative was piloted in 2017 with Marcus Gardley’s black odyssey, which broke box office records and was sold out for much of its run.
 Its success led to the very first Cal Shakes remount, in 2018.
-That same season saw the first full commission of a New Classic, Octavio Solis’ Quixote Nuevo.
-In our 2019 season, we will premiere Madhuri Shekar’s House of Joy.
+That same season saw the first full commission of a New Classic, Octavio Solis’ Quixote Nuevo .
+In 2019, we premiered Madhuri Shekar’s House of Joy.

 "I look forward to sharing our next story with the community and the world beyond.
 Time to start writing!"—Marcus Gardley